 The Western Carolina Journalist is not part of, or affiliated with, any student activity media.
 It works cooperatively with other media hosted by the Department of Communication including WWCU-FM (Power 90.5).
-The site is part of the Intercollegiate Online News Network (ICONN) and WNC Linc.

 The Western Carolina Journalist explores the developing and expanding world of web journalism without any traditions – except for the tradition of the practice of good journalism.
 It is committed to providing news and information to the community and Western Carolina University; to be an outlet for expression of different opinions and views; and to be a place where people can debate, discuss problems, issues and seek solutions.